edwfermon707/kea/doc/sphinx/arm/dhcp4-srv.rst

 assigned as well.
 This may be invalid in some network configurations.
 To avoid this, use the ``min-max`` notation.

+In some cases in a subnet with a prefix length less than 24 one may want to exclude all addresses in .0 and .255 even only the first and the last addresses are special, for instance in 10.0.0.0/8 exclude 10.x.y.0 and 10.x.y.255 for all x and y even only 10.0.0.0 and 10.255.255.255 must be excluded according to standards.
+The `exclude-first-last-24`` global configuration flag was introduced in Kea version 2.3.6 to do this without to have to configure a lot of pools.
+Of course its default value is false and it applies only to subnets up to 24 bit length.

 .. note::

     Here are some liberties and limits to the values that subnets and pools can